nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 		helper = 0
 	    else
 	        bool = 0
-However there is some slight issue: in the above the logic, we assume the game will always increment the helper as the player performs some actions.
+However there is some slight issue: in the above the logic, we assume the game will always increment the **helper** as the player performs some actions.
 While this is correct most of the time, it can be wrong in some continuous motions.

-For example:\
-Correct:
+- Correct:
-> Total_amount_of_jumps increases at the tick the player jumps.
+	`<addr>` Total_amount_of_jumps increases at the tick the player jumps.
-Incorrect:
+- Incorrect:

 	Total_distance_travelled will keep increasing every tick as the player keeps walking.